 Sea Whips – Mountains in the Sea 2003: Discover New England Seamount’s

-Cnidaria coloniais (French) • Hidden Beach
+Cnidaria coloniais • Hidden Beach

-white polyps, excellent for feeding experiments.
+A soft spongy anthozoan colony with elongated white polyps, excellent for feeding experiments.
 Polyps are vividly luminescent when handled in the dark.
 Waves of luminescense move concentrically over the colony.
 Renilla anchors itself into substratum with short peduncle, and makes distinct trails in the mud.
 Colony may inflate itself with water.
 Size: 4-6 cm.

-Cn-240 SEA WHIP, Leptogorgia virgulata or Psudoleptogorgia sp., an elongated, tree-shaped gorgonian with colorful whip-like branches rising in all directions from a short, main trunk which is firmly fastened to the bottom.
+Cn-240 SEA WHIP, Leptogorgia virgulata/ Psudoleptogorgia sp.

+An elongated, tree-shaped gorgonian with colorful whip-like branches rising in all directions from a short, main trunk which is firmly fastened to the bottom.
 At night, hundreds of feathery white polyps emerge from its horny skeleton to feed.
 Coordination of the polyps may be easily studied within the colony.
 Leptogorgia has the highest color variation of any gorgonian, comes in reds, oranges, purples, yellows and cream.
 A good indicator of water quality, if their polyps stop expanding, it’s time to add new water to the tank.
 Size: 20-30 cm.

 This brick red, densely branching sea fan has knobby red and white polyps, instantly adding the tropical reef look to the aquarium.
 Found in 60 foot depths, on coral rock bottoms, Lophogorgia outlasts all other gorgonians.
 Sporadically available.
 Size: 8-16 cm.

-Cn242 HORNY SEA WHIP
+Cn-242 HORNY SEA WHIP

-Cn-245 ZOOANTHID COLLECTION, may include as available Parazoanthus sp. these sponge zooanthids grow symbiotically with sponge species.
+May include as available Parazoanthus sp. these sponge zoanthids grow symbiotically with sponge species.
 They are very interesting specimens and sporadically available.